Let's start by defining those two terms:

 - Once you've exported your data, you can find the Contacts you'd like to revert to Leads and move them into a separate spreadsheet.

 - You can then re-import them into your Leads.
-"Learn more about how to import Leads into Base here."
+"Learn more about how to import Leads into Sell here."
 Be aware that this method will not preserve any Notes or Tasks you had previously associated with that Contact.

 - Use Tags within your Contacts list in order to indicate Lead status.